-Why would a cover letter be important relative to your resume in 2015?
+Why would a cover letter be important relative to your resume now?
 While it’s true that employers will often read your resume and LinkedIn Profile first, they’ll also use your cover letter to gauge your communications skills.

 Therefore, you’ll want to take some time writing an effective cover letter that appeals to hiring audiences – ensuring you’re both addressing their needs and mentioning your knowledge of the company.

-In 2015, leadership resumes have evolved into shorter, more precisely written documents, especially when it comes to the first page.
+Leadership resumes have now evolved into shorter, more precisely written documents, especially when it comes to the first page.

 This means you no longer have to write a bloated qualifications profile, but can instead list pertinent details (as shown in this COO resume example).